Anna Hedvig Büll

 In 1921, after a long sojourn in Austria to look after an ailing aunt, Büll returned to Estonia to take care of domestic matters and claim citizenship of the newly independent country.
 Later in 1921, Büll was sent by the newly founded Action Chrétienne en Orient to Aleppo, Syria, where she established a refugee camp for the survivors of the Armenian genocide.
 She also organized medical help for plague victims and the construction of two hospitals.
 Büll organized the establishment of weaving shops, gardens, an Armenian language school, and other enterprises to better the lives of the refugees.

-In 1951, when most of the refugees under her care repatriated to Armenian SSR, Hedvig Büll was refused a visa by the Soviet authorities.
-She was also denied permission to return to her native Estonia that had in the meanwhile been occupied by the Soviet Union.
+In 1951, when most of the refugees under her care repatriated to Soviet Armenia, Büll was refused a visa by the Soviet authorities.
+She was also denied permission to return to her native Estonia that had in the meanwhile been occupied by the USSR.
 Having become a refugee herself, Büll relocated to Europe and continued her charitable work in France, Switzerland, and Germany, where she lived out the rest of her life without ever relinquishing her Estonian citizenship.

-Anna Hedvig Büll died at a nursing home for missionaries on October 3, 1981, near Heidelberg, Germany, after having spent more than 40 years of her life for the betterment of lives of Armenian refugees.
+Büll died at a nursing home for missionaries on 3 October 1981, near Heidelberg, Germany, after having spent more than 40 years of her life for the betterment of lives of Armenian refugees.
 On 29 April 1989, a memorial tablet was dedicated for her by the Armenian-Estonian Cultural Society on her birth house in Haapsalu, Kooli Street 5.
 Her memory is also preserved by a monument in Armenia and at the Armenian Genocide Museum in Yerevan.
 Among the refugees she helped to save and in Armenia she is sometimes referred to as the Mother of Armenians.

 The lives of Anna Hedvig Büll and four other female humanists from Europe, who bore witness to the Armenian genocide, are told in the 2015 film Map of Salvation.